haithamelmengad/algorithms/questions/web.md

   - Explain the meaning of each of these CSS units for expressing length: cm, em, in, mm, pc, pt, px
   - What is CORS?
 How does it work?
   - Explain the purpose of each of the HTTP request types when used with a RESTful web service.
+  - What is the HTTP request header, and what kind of information usually goes in it?
   - Explain the basic structure of a MIME multipart message when used to transfer different content type parts.
 Provide a simple example.
   - How do we execute a series of AJAX calls in order?
   - How do we execute a series of AJAX calls and then run something else only after all of those calls have completed?